Paramedic Application Process

 • Must be able to meet the technical standard for paramedics.

 Note: At the discretion of the program director, applicants who have completed an EMT program and are awaiting results may be provisionally admitted into the program.
-Students are responsible to maintain a valid New York State (A)EMT certification for the duration of the course.
+Students are responsible for maintaining a valid New York State (A)EMT certification for the duration of the course.

 The Minimum Expectations goal statement for the Paramedic program is to prepare entry-level paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician, and/or Emergency Medical Responder levels.